Yiwei Chen

 Yiwei Chen*, Soumyadeep Pal*, Yimeng Zhang, Qing Qu, Sijia Liu

+ICLR, 2026.
 Short version accepted for Oral at MUGen @ ICML'25

-Code / arXiv
+Code / Paper

 Large language models retain persistent fingerprints in their outputs and hidden activations even after unlearning.
 These traces enable detection of whether a model has been “unlearned,” exposing a new vulnerability in reverse-engineering forgotten information.